How to Participate in the ATIPPA Review Process

 When?

-• Written submissions are requested as soon as possible, but in any event not later than November 27, 2020, unless otherwise permitted by the Committee.
+Written submissions are requested as soon as possible, but in any event not later than October 9, 2026, unless otherwise permitted by the Committee.
+We encourage early submissions so that it can be published and there is ample to time for interested parties to review and submit additional or supplementary submissions in response to submissions of others.

 How?